wangyz1999/resume-web/content/home/experience.md

     description: |-2
       **Representation Learning of Robot Dynamics for Morphology Prediction**

-      * Developed a multiclass-multioutput classification model that predicts the morphology of a 12-DOF quadruped robots given its dynamics – multinomial timeseries of robot position, orientation, and joint angles.
+      * Developed a multiclass-multioutput classification model that predicts the morphology of a 12-DoF quadruped robot given its dynamics – multinomial time series of robot position, orientation, and joint angles.
+The robot's structure can be configured in countless ways.

       **Lip synchronization for Animatronic Robot Face**

-      * Developed a regression model that generates lip-synced facial landmark movements given human speech audio alone.
+      * Developed a regression model, Audio2Landmark, that accomplishes face robot natural lip-synchronization.
+The model learned mapping from audio signals to facial keypoints movement by watching human speech videos.

   - title: Research Assistant
     company: USC Institute for Creative Technologies